What is Tinnitus and Ways for Treating it

 - Earwax removal ‒ in cases of earwax buildup, an ear wax removal procedure may be sufficient in relieving the patient’s tinnitus.

 - Medication changes ‒ it is possible to acquire tinnitus as a symptom of various medications.
-If your current medication is found as the source of the tinnitus, your doctor may recommend changing it.
+If your current medication is found as the source of tinnitus, your doctor may recommend changing it.

 - Hearing aids ‒ if you are experiencing hearing loss from loud sound exposure or head injury, a hearing aid may be significantly helpful.
 Many modern hearing aid models have features directed specially for tinnitus.